ViniciusElias16/skills-github-pages-COURSE/index.md

 ---
-title: Welcome to my blog
+Title: Welcome to my blog
+Subtitle: This is my first blog page, to my surprise it isn't being that difficult
 ---